deNzik3/data_analytics_projects/README.md

 ## Micro Projects

 ### Recommendation systems
-* [Movie recommendation system](https://github.com/densivanov/data_analytics_projects/tree/main/movie_rec_project): Created a model that recommends a movie by its title.
-Collaborative filtering
+* [Movie recommendation system](https://github.com/densivanov/data_analytics_projects/tree/main/movie_rec_project): a model that can offer a movie to a client based on similar movies viewed

 ### ML projects
-* [Weather predictions](https://github.com/densivanov/data_analytics_projects/tree/main/weather_pred_project): I made EDA, and also built an ML model for predicting temperature based on data
+* [Weather predictions](https://github.com/densivanov/data_analytics_projects/tree/main/weather_pred_project): after analyzing the data, I built a visualization, as well as also built an ML model for predicting temperature based on data
-* [Predicting the number of Olympic medals](https://github.com/densivanov/data_analytics_projects/tree/main/olympic_pred_project): Thanks to this project, we can now, based on data from previous years, roughly predict the number of medals received at the Olympic Games
+* [Predicting the number of Olympic medals](https://github.com/densivanov/data_analytics_projects/tree/main/olympic_pred_project): the project shows the ability to work with ML models and an understanding of how models work
 ### Challenges
 * [SQL challenges](https://github.com/deNzik3/SQL): This repository contains codes of online SQL challenges
 * [Data Science challenges](https://github.com/deNzik3/Data-Science): This repository contains codes of online Data Science challenges